JosephTLucas/blog/_sources/content/preparedness_challenge.md

 # tl;dr

+Internet-scale models with access to plugins will be able to model human networks and layer that structure on top of traditional host and network exploitation skills to achieve targeted human network objectives.

 “Spearworming” will be the development of self-propagating malware that targets a specific set of human users.
 This contrasts with the current approach of repeatedly using a specific set of technical vulnerabilities and exploits to propagate only to the set of hosts that are sufficiently networked and vulnerable.
 This malware will be able to propagate between the various hardware devices and online accounts of specific individuals, enabling authorized users to execute the kinds of campaigns that have so far been restricted to APTs, possibly enabling privacy and human rights abuses as well as attacks against cyber-physical systems resulting in physical harm.

 # Structure